 Stovetop Beef Stew

-Stovetop Beef Stew – What is your favorite recipe for the Fall and Winter season?
-After making this comforting stew, I think you’ll have your answer.
+What is your favorite recipe for the Fall and Winter season?
+After making this comforting stovetop beef stew, I think you’ll have your answer.
 When the cold weather hits, there is hardly anything more iconic than beef stew.
 I’ll show you how to make this comforting bowl full of Fall and Winter goodness using a quicker method than cooking it for several hours in the oven: we are using the stove top!

 Beef Stew is so often eaten from a can, when there is really no reason to do so.
 This is so easy to do homemade, you’ll wonder at the end when you take your first bite WHY you waited so long to make it yourself.
 That’s why I’m here, and that is what this site is for!
 I want to show you how to cook fresh recipes from scratch that I know you and your friends and loved ones will enjoy.

-As a busy Mom and food service professional, I know how hard it can be at times to get a meal on the table.
+As a busy Mom, I know how hard it can be at times to get a meal on the table.
 I love helping people just like you minimize processed food and cook seasonally with more fresh ingredients!

 I’m only highlighting a few ingredients here that I know you’ll want more insight about.
 There are a couple of unexpected ingredients in this stew that are a departure from the usual you might expect, and I’m touching on those a bit here along with one that is pretty important.
 Don’t forget to visit the recipe for the full list of what you’ll need!

-Hard Cider– This really adds extra depth!
-I recommend a semi-dry or dry hard apple cider here.
-This is not the time for a sweet hard cider or anything that is a blend, such as apple with another fruit or apple with a floral such as lavender or elderflower.
+Use a semi-dry or dry hard apple cider here.
+Don’t use sweet or a cider that is a blend, such as apple with a floral or another fruit.
 That is nice for drinking but not for cooking.

-Apple Cider– This stew uses both hard cider and regular cider.
+This stew uses hard cider and regular cider.
 Unfiltered fresh from the farm is best.
-Don’t use the fake 10 percent juice stuff!
+No fake 10 percent juice!
+If you have some left, make some apple cider pork roast for another meal.

-Golden Beets- I can’t tell you how many beets I harvested when I worked on the farm!
-Make sure to use golden and not red or candystripe beets.
+I can’t tell you how many beets I harvested when I worked on the farm!
+Make sure to use golden and not red or candy stripe beets.
 They will turn the stew a really strange purple color that is unappetizing.

 I also highly recommend a cast iron enameled Dutch oven for cooking this.
 The meat browns really nicely and the cast iron conducts heat really well ensuring a nice result.
 If you don’t have one you can also use a large stock pot.